 Although this steak may contain a high amount of calories, it is fairly healthy.
 Low sodium and cholesterol levels offer a positive spin for those looking to enjoy steak without the fears of high cholesterol in the body.

-* Ideally, you should grill your steak on a high heat source such as the propane gas grill.
+* Ideally, you should grill your meat on a high heat source such as the propane gas grill.
 This is because the New York Steak requires a little more heat than average.
 This means you may not be able to attain the required temperatures on slow cooking grills such as the charcoal grill.

 * When it comes to seasoning, you may use salt alone, or other spices, depending on your preferences.